Sucralfate (By mouth)

 - Do not stop taking the medicine unless your doctor tells you to, even if you feel better.

-- Measure the oral liquid medicine using a measuring spoon or medicine cup.
+- Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+Shake it well before each use.

 Drugs and Foods to Avoid